TheanRuXin/ALL-2-Sales-and-Inventory-management/README.md

 6. License

 ## Introduction
-The Car Rental Booking System simplifies the process of booking vehicles for rent.
-It is designed for car rental businesses to provide seamless booking experiences to their customers and efficient management for administrators.
+POS and Managment System simplifies the process of Managment for POS.
+It is designed for POS and Inventory to provide seamless purchase experiences to their customers and efficient management for administrators.

 ## Features
 - User authentication for customers and administrators.